 How to Draw Hair

-Hair is very important for our characters, lending a personality of its own, so drawing hair exactly as we imagine it can be a real challenge.
+Hair is a very important point of expression for our characters, so drawing hair exactly as we imagine it can be a real challenge.
+I try to break it down and think three-dimensionally and consider the volume and shape of the hair form with drawing hair.

-First, we must define the areas of our character’s hair.
+First, for drawing both female hair and male hair, we must define the hairline and areas of our character’s hair.
 Marking a reference point or a route which divides the hair can help us.
 For instance, at the hair parting (1).
 From there, it becomes easier to see the direction that each section will take (2).

-As my drawing advances, I ponder some possibilities.
+As my drawing advances, I ponder some possibilities for drawing the hair.
 This character will have straight hair, cut just over the shoulders.
 I think no bangs would be better, but I want some hair to cover one eye, and the tips of the hair to curl inwards.

 I start to draw these lines.
-I might change my mind later on, but this stage allows me to see more clearly.
+I might change my mind later on, but this stage allows me to see my hair ideas more clearly.

 Each hair comes from a specific point and grows in a different direction.
 Even when the hair is very long, the gravitational force eventually brings it down.